Lobesitdoll/mdncomp/README.md

     $ npm i -g mdncomp

-This includes a precompiled dataset which can be updated at any time (see below).
+This includes a precompiled dataset which can be updated at any time (see [options](https://github.com/epistemex/mdncomp/wiki/Options-for-mdncomp#--update---fupdate)).

 Examples